 “For where two or three meet in my name, I shall be there with them.”
 MATTHEW 18:20

-Whether through participating in Alpha, Lenten or Advent groups, people have realised the joy and fruitfulness of journeying in faith with people they have come to know, love and trust.
+Whether through Alpha, Lenten, or Advent groups, people have realised the joy and fruitfulness of journeying in faith with people they have come to know, love, and trust.
 All the evidence shows that living and growing in our faith is best done as part of a small group—turning rows into circles!

 FAQs